 Field-hunting tip

-Look in metamorphosed limestones and kimberlites country — that is the host setting where geikielite typically forms.
+Look in metamorphosed limestones and kimberlites country, the host setting where geikielite typically forms.
 If you start seeing spinel, calcite, forsterite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, grains, or pebbles habit, so train your eye for that shape before scanning the outcrop.